andreyka26-git/andreyka26-git.github.io/_posts/2023-01-10-dot-net-auth-internals-pt3-google.md

 ![alt_text](/assets/2023-01-10-dot-net-auth-internals-pt3-google/image18.png "image_tooltip")

 41nd line: this validation is happening.
-If our `SignInScheme` is the same as `sheme` (that is GoogleScheme) then we are throwing `RemoteSignInSchemeCannotBeSelf.
+If our `SignInScheme` is the same as `sheme` (that is GoogleScheme) then we are throwing `RemoteSignInSchemeCannotBeSelf`.
 Why .NET team did like that we will answer in separate article.

 <br>